 Business Legal Fees

-Legal fees paid by a taxpayer in the course of a trade or business are generally deductible if they are ordinary and necessary business expenses, according to the IRS.
+According to the IRS, legal fees paid by a taxpayer during a trade or business are generally deductible if they are ordinary and necessary business expenses.

 The following are some examples of where you can claim tax deductions for business expenses: